-The drugs’ ability to kill is not lost on users these days.
-Barbiturates are commonly used in suicide attempts and the U.S. National Library of Medicine reports that about 1 in 10 overdoses involving barbiturates or a mixture that contains barbiturates are fatal.
-For this reason, if you or someone you know is regularly abusing barbiturates, the time to act is now.
+The drugs’ ability to kill is not lost on some modern-day users.
+According to WebMD, barbiturates are commonly used in suicide attempts, and the U.S. National Library of Medicine reports that about 1 in 10 people who overdose on barbiturates or a mixture that contains barbiturates will die.

 Barbiturates are sedative-hypnotics that relax the body and produce calming effects for people struggling with anxiety, insomnia, and other conditions.
 These medications, which are derived from barbituric acid, depress the central nervous system, which can mildly sedate users or put them into a coma, depending on the dose taken.
 To date, there have been 2,500-plus barbiturates that were made during the 20th century.
 Only 50, however, have been put onto the market, and about 12 are used today.
 Barbiturates are Schedule II, III, and IV depressants under the Controlled Substances Act.